Use the search below to find a location or a course (e.g. Toronto or BC or shoulder)

 Instructor: Tom Kiroplis, MSc.Ed., Dip.Ac., Dip.TCM,

 Tom Kiroplis, MSc.Ed., Dip.Ac., Dip.TCM, has been practicing Traditional Chinese Medicine since 1997 and has taught at the Institute of Traditional Chinese Medicine in Toronto since 1998.
-He is also vice president of the Ontario Association of Acupuncture and Traditional Chinese Medicine.
+He is also a former vice president of the Ontario Association of Acupuncture and Traditional Chinese Medicine.
 Tom has had intense additional training at the University of Nanjing in China, and has been teaching physical therapists Acupuncture within the physiotherapy clinic setting since 2001.
 As co-owner of two physical therapy clinics, he has worked closely with physical therapists since 1998, adding a wealth of Acupuncture knowledge to physical therapy practices.

 - Gain relevant knowledge in selecting appropriate combination of acupuncture points and/ motor points for a variety of lower extremity disorders.